Flash09a14/TeX-Gyre-Schola-MFlashTweaks/README.md

 * `texgyrescholamathflash.otf`: The compiled OpenType font, ready to install.

 ## License
 Distributed under the **GUST Font License (GFL)**.
-See the `LICENSE.txt` file for the full license text.
+See the `LICENSE` file for the full license text.
 This font is a derivative work, renamed to prevent confusion with the official upstream release.